ILLEGAL TURTLE ACTIVITY

 It's a harsh reality, but there are individuals and organized crime rings that profit from the illegal extraction of turtles, their eggs, and other species at risk.
 They're not just stealing from nature-they're stealing from all of us.
 Non-native turtle species are also smuggled into Canada, adding to the problem.
 It's hard to believe, but even people who live here are part of the problem, removing turtles from their natural habitat to keep as pets or sell.

 The reality is that although incidents of species at risk poaching end up in the news occasionally, this is happening routinely and is one of the significant factors that contribute to declining turtle populations.
 Turtles and eggs are illegally collected to supply them to people provincially throughout Canada and to overseas ethnic markets in such places as Europe, Russia, Asia, and China as exotic pets, food delicacies or luxury meat, trophies, to make trinkets from the shell, medicinal remedies, or cultural niches that could involve the trade of living or dead turtles, tissues such as skins, bones, meat or other products.
 In some cultures, this is fueled by unscientific folly believing that because certain species of turtles live long lives by consuming these turtles, the properties responsible for a turtle living a long life will pass into the individual consuming them; there are unsubstantiated beliefs by some cultures that consuming turtle parts will cure cancer, other human ailments and act as an aphrodisiac.
-This is based on the rumor mill, media hype trends of thinking rooted in nonsense, and turtles pay the price for this.
+This is based on the rumor mill, media hype trends of thinking rooted in nonsense, and turtles pay the price.
 Asia continues to drive the continued poaching and trade of body parts.
-The loss of these turtles not only affects their population but also disrupts the delicate balance of our ecosystems, threatening the biodiversity of our wetlands.
+The loss of these turtles affects their population and disrupts the delicate balance of our ecosystems, threatening the biodiversity of our wetlands.

 POACHERS